Tesla Rolls Out Advanced Self-driving Functions In China - UrduPoint

 Tesla Rolls Out Advanced Self-driving Functions In China

-Shanghai, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2025) US electric vehicle giant Tesla has started offering advanced self-driving functions for its cars in China, including autopilot on city streets, the company announced on Tuesday.
+Shanghai, (APP - UrduPoint / Pakistan Point News - 26th Feb, 2025) US electric vehicle giant Tesla has started offering advanced self-driving functions for its cars in China, including autopilot on city streets, the company announced .

-The functions described in Tesla's statement are similar to the "Full Self-Driving" capability it offers in the United States.
+Tesla said in a statement on its WeChat page on that it would gradually roll out a software update that includes "automatic Autopilot-assisted driving on city streets", as well as a rearview mirror function that detects whether drivers are paying attention.

 Cars with that capability are not fully autonomous, and are meant to be used under driver supervision.